GoodComms/goodcomms/README.md

   - "5000:5000/udp"   # was 4077:4077/udp
 ```

 This applies to `PORT`, `VOICE_PORT`, and `VIDEO_PORT`.
 The internal `PORT` value is particularly useful if another service already occupies 4076.
-Note that for reverse proxy setups, the internal `PORT` is invisible to clients.
-Only the proxy's public-facing port matters to them.
+Note that for reverse proxy setups, the internal `PORT` is invisible to clients — only the proxy's public-facing port matters to them.

 **CLI example:**
 ```bash